Ray D'Arcy: Television

 D'Arcy's first position as TV presenter began in 1988 on the show Jo Maxi.

 In 1990, D'Arcy replaced Ian Dempsey as the presenter of The Den, RTÉ's flagship children's television series.
 He remained its main human presenter until 1998.
 His career in children's television later featured in the 2008 documentary Best Bitz From Back Den.
 D'Arcy also presented the quiz show Blackboard Jungle at the time before presenting youth music quiz 2Phat.
 In addition, he presented the UTV and RTÉ collaborative travel show Bon Voyage! for one season.
 He was the presenter of several short-running or once-off broadcasts for RTÉ, including Ireland's version of the Test The Nation franchise and the Irish Young Scientist Awards.
 Until 2005 he presented You're a Star, a talent show established to find Ireland's entrant for the Eurovision Song Contest.
 In 2005, D'Arcy took over as Rose of Tralee presenter.
 On 1 April 2010, after five years, he stood down so as to spend more time with his family as they grew older.
 Television roles dried up as the 2000s progressed, though he presented When Dreams Come True in 2005 and hosted Eurosong 2008 at the University of Limerick Concert Hall. and presented one episode of The Panel later that year.
 That same year, he ruled out applying to host The Late Late Show, despite being linked to this prime-time slot.
 On 1 December 2008, he announced on his Today FM radio show that he would be participating in the second season of Celebrity Bainisteoir; he managed County Kildare team Rathangan.

+D'Arcy hosted a chat show on RTÉ Television from 2016-2019.